 Uses

-Inspired by Robb Knight and following the suggestions of Wes Bos, these are the things I use regularly, and for the most part, daily.
+Inspired by Robb Knight and following the suggestions of Wes Bos, these are the things I use regularly, mostly, daily.

 Most Uses pages are very hardware focused and involve a desk.
 My desk is in storage on the other side of the country, while I’m taking care of Mom.
 For now, I’m using portable tech that doesn’t require a desk.